Bottarga & Lemon Pappardelle

 6. Add onion, butter, lemon zest, bottarga and about ½ cup of the reserved cooking water and beat until creamy.

-7. Serve Bottarga & Lemon Pappardelle immediately, sprinkled with a little extra bottarga if you like.
+7. Serve bottarga & lemon pappardelle immediately, sprinkled with a little extra bottarga if you like.

 Share page on:

-What Our Cooks Say
+What Other Cooks Say

 Melisa (Beacon Hill, NSW)